n-buckley/travel-tanzania/readme.md

 # Project Goal

 The **final project** for this course is to make a site advertising your hometown.
 I don't particularly care about my hometown but I would love to travel more.
-I also have a bit more experience, maybe, than someone who typically completes the course and I want to challenge myself a little.
+I also want to challenge myself a little.

 Currently I have two ideas:
 * Make a site advertising somewhere I want to go (e.g. Peru, Colombia) and